-I first visited Egg, Maureen Doherty's spartan boutique in Knightsbridge, more than a decade ago.
+I first visited Egg, Maureen Doherty's spartan boutique in Knightsbridge, London, more than a decade ago.
 Located in a whitewashed former dairy on a narrow side street, Egg has a timelessness appeal; the contents may change, but the integrity of the wares remains the same.
 Doherty assembles an esoteric collection of clothes, hand-crafted household items, and linens, all displayed with perfect understatement and restraint (it should come as no surprise that Doherty has had a long affiliation with Japanese designer Issey Miyake and that she gave celebrated ceramicist and author Edmund de Waal his first show).
 Egg is located at 36 Kinnerton Street.

 Above L: The ovoid shop sign.
 Above R: Ceramics by Rupert Spira.

 Above: Simple ceramics on display; photo via OK.

 Above two photos via The Accessorator.

 Above L: Venetian handblown glass goblets.
 Above R: Egg stairwell.